EnterpriseDB/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 > GITHUB_WORKSPACE as the working directory.

 **NOTE**: the behavior of the `COPY` command in the Dockerfile seems quite finicky, with regards to doing the copy recursively or not.
-The command used `COPY . .` ensured that the copy was recursive.
+The command used, `COPY . .`, ensured that the copy was recursive.